-Dust Haze Advisory remains in effect Loop Barbados
+Dust haze advisory remains in effect Loop Barbados

-A plume of Sahara dust haze has already begun to affect Barbados and its marine area in varying concentrations.
-This haze will increase during the latter part of the weekend and early next week.
+A plume of Saharan dust haze has already begun to affect Barbados and its marine area from Thursday, April 18, 2024 with an improvement expected on Thursday, April 25, 2024.

+Therefore, the Barbados Meteorological Services (BMS) has issued a significant dust haze advisory for Barbados.

+This significant dust haze advisory was issued at 6am Tuesday, April 23, 2024 and will be terminated at 6pm Wednesday, April 24, 2024 or sooner if conditions warrant.

 **** Hazard Info ****

-Skies will appear slightly yellowish during the day and a reduction in visibility due to the dust haze is expected over land and marine
+Skies will continue to appear slightly yellowish during the day and a reduction in visibility due to the dust haze is expected over landand marine areas.

 Discussion

-A large plume of Saharan dust in the Atlantic is currently affecting the island with varying concentrations.
-Analysis indicates that dust concentrations are likely to increase over the next few days.
-A plume of thick dust haze is forecast with visibility to reduce to less than 10 km over the land and coastal waters of Barbados during this haze event.
+A large plume of Saharan dust in the Atlantic is currently affecting the island.
+Analysis indicates that dust concentrations are likely todecrease from midweek.
+A plume of thick dust haze is forecast with visibility to reduce to less than 10 km during this haze event.

 General Information

-A dust-haze advisory is issued when dust haze has already or is forecast to reduce visibility to between 5 to 10km within 48 hours.
-This Advisory was issued at 9:30 AM Saturday April 20, 2024 and will be updated at 12 Noon Monday April 22, 2024 or sooner if conditions warrant.
+A dust-haze advisory is issued when dust haze has already reduced visibility to between 5 to 10km over the land and coastal waters ofBarbados.